Umair458/Pedal_Assembly/README.md

 # Pedal_Assembly
-This is CAD model of a padel Assembly used in formula Student car.
+This is CAD model of a Padel Assembly used in Formula Student car.
 I designed this model using SolidWorks 2016.